jessechen09/password-manager-java/README.md

 |Hard                  |Add animations to UI.|
 |Hard                  |Instead of using .txt files, use a data base to store all the info.|
 |Super Hard            |Implement security features.|

+## How it works

+This project uses the MVC software design pattern.
+The FXML files are the views, which are controlled by separate controller classes.
+There is one main model that stores all the user and account information.
+The "database" is simulated with .txt files, which the model reads when a user logs in or writes to when new users or internt accounts are added.

 # Windows